EngTouil/Windows-System-Optimizer/README.md

 ## Author

-Built by a second-year Engineering student .
+Built by Mohammed, a second-year Engineering student at ISGA.
 Feedback, issues and suggestions are welcome — open an issue or reach out directly.

 > ⚡ *If this saved you some RAM, consider leaving a star.*